How to Upload Fonts To Cricut and Easily Add Fonts To Design Space!

 Make sure you either group or attach your letters so that your text is drawn exactly the same way as on the canvas, otherwise the letters will be mixed up.

-Now You Know How To Install Fonts In Design Space!
+How To Install Fonts In Design Space

 (Please note: This post contains affiliate links.
 Read our full disclosure policy here.)